 EOS has a checklist to help you find your Core Purpose:

 - It’s stated in three to seven words.

 - It has an “aha” effect.

 Creating connection through storytelling

-Our clients sell products that are special to their customers, because the customers feel a connection with the brand’s values, purpose, or story.
-It’s not just drop shipped goods from bulk manufacturers, but something unusual and interesting and just right for just the right people.
-And our job at Aeolidia is to create that connection by telling our clients’ story well.
+Our clients sell products that are special to their customers because the customers feel a connection with the brand’s values, purpose, or story.
+It’s not just drop-shipped goods from bulk manufacturers, but something unusual and interesting and just right for just the right people.
+And our job at Aeolidia is to create that connection by telling our clients’ stories well.

 The Niche is more specific than the purpose, and Aeolidia’s niche is: